 - NO GREEN WASTE in the regular community trash bins during this time.
 Thank you!

-- Information from the April Town Hall meeting is typically shared via the newsletter.
+- Information from the April Town Hall meeting can be shared via the newsletter.

 - PLEASE ENSURE STREET SAFETY FOR ALL